kevholmes/firestream/README.md

 Its intent is to always be connected to the CLAPI stream and receiving transponder data.

+There is a companion cli app to replay the data inserted into firebase by this webservice.
+This app is called [replayfirestream](https://github.com/kevholmes/replayfirestream) and can be useful for testing or simulating bugs by users in the new ios/android app that listen to firestore endpoints for live updates.
+The data is inserted by replayfirestream at the same rate it was reported live by the transponder, but with spoofed timestamps to simulate the live experience.

 ## Basic functionality

 The Firestream adapter will init a connection to the CLAP websocket for an env_all